dudoslav/Adventure/README.md

 #CONTROLLS
 + W/A/S/D - for moving
 + Mouse - for rotating
-+ Arrows - for moving sun :)
++ Arrows - for moving sun

 #BUILDING
-+ Good luck I have no idea
++ This project uses gradle so it should be simple to build it